Frontendisti-cz/frontendisti.cz/README.md

 ## Contributing

+This site is built on [TwigYard](https://github.com/twigyard/twigyard), a PHP library to host multiple websites written in the Twig templating language.

 1. Clone this repository.
 2. Create a feature branch and make changes to be published.
 Write up a comprehensible summary of your changes in commit message (in English, please!).
 Structure your work into more commits whenever appropriate.